-I continued to concentrate, allowing my tears to soak into the blindfold as I went.
+I continued to concentrate, and ignored my tears as they soaked into the blindfold.
 A little flame had been kindled inside of me, and it was growing stronger with each step, keeping despair at bay.
 Brother Lux’s look of pity as he took off my blindfold, the hisses and whispers of the courtiers when we ascended back into the cathedral, and the knowledge that I was being delivered to my greatest enemy only acted as fuel for the flame.

 I imagined I could feel the same flame that had burned in Hope when he had committed desperate acts to protect his loved ones.
 The alchemy of Hope’s love had changed me.